 Sides for this vegetable green Thai curry

 Aim for steamed or boiled aromatic Jasmine rice.
 It is the indisputable and traditional companion of a Thai Curry, just as Basmati Rice is the classic pairing for Indian Curries.
 But, again, use any other rice such as whole bran or even aromatic basmati rice.

-I will describe the method using my preferred veggies and toppings while offering the substitutions and when to add them.
+To make the best Thai green curry recipe, I will describe the method using my preferred veggies and toppings while offering the substitutions and when to add them.

 - Stir-fry the shallots along with sesame oil and cashews (or peanuts) for 1-2 minutes on high heat until slightly browned.